Bribuh1313/Simple-Slot-Machine-Python-Code/README.md

-This wa sa fun project to test my python skills.
+This was a fun project to test my python skills.
 In it I used nested lists, anonymous function, and splat function.
 I have included notes in the code as well!